 A Few Words on Homesickness

-Mandatory Gear for all Northwestern Outdoor Leadership Institute Camps and School
+Mandatory Gear for all Northwestern Outdoor Leadership Institute Overnight Camps and School

 - Base layer for warmth – Long Underwear We suggest Moreno wool as the base warmth layer it is not itchy like other wool.
-Moreno wool tends to be a bit of an investment there are less expensive man made blends.
+Moreno wool is an investment there are less expensive man-made blends.
 Key is cotton is a poor choice for warmth if that is all you have and it is wet.
 In the wilderness when you can’t get to the warmth of a building wet cotton kills.
-At night with cold temperatures Medium weight and heavy weight wool socks worn over cotton will prevent itching and keep the wool socks cleaner.
-We suggest two pair each.
+At night with cold temperatures Medium weight and heavyweight wool socks worn over cotton will prevent itching and keep the wool socks cleaner.
+We suggest two pairs each.

 - Shorts Shorts should not be used when hiking, working, or cooking but is ideal when lounging around a stream or swimming.

-- Cold Weather Parka A wool, fiber fill, down, or fur all have advantages and disadvantages.
+- Cold Weather Parka Wool, fiberfill, down, or fur all have advantages and disadvantages.
 We just need something is the temperature gets cold.

 - Rain Shell Rain Shell is an outer layer that sole purpose is to keep your warm outer layer dry even in wind.
-These can be one piece or two peace.
-The backpacking length poncho is essential not only for keeping the hiker and their backpack dry be it is essential gear to will make their shelter, and many other uses.
-The poncho and paracord are essential item will be with them with every hike.
+These can be one-piece or two-piece.
+The backpacking length poncho is essential not only for keeping the hiker and their backpack dry, it is essential gear that we will use to make shelter and many other uses.
+The poncho and paracord are essential items that will be with them with every hike.

 - Bandanas These have many uses and will be used throughout the day.
 Cotton is best for this.
 Bring three.